gemini-cli-extensions/oracledb/ORACLEDB.md

 To install this extension, the Gemini CLI version must be v0.6.0 or above.
 The version can be found by running: `gemini --version`.

-## Oracle Database MCP Server (Data Plane: Connecting and Querying)
+## Oracle Database Agent Skills (Data Plane: Connecting and Querying)

 This section covers connecting to an Oracle Database instance.